Guide to the Duke University Press Reference Collection, 1922-ongoing

 - William Thomas Laprade Papers, 1660-1975 (bulk 1898-1975).
 (University Archives.
 Duke University.)

-[Identification of item], Duke University Press Reference Collection, University Archives, Duke University.
+[Identification of item], Duke University Press Reference Collection, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Duke University Press Reference Collection was compiled from a variety of sources by the University Archives for use in reference and research.